 It’s awkward being a Christian these days.
-We claim to know the truth.
+We claim to know the truth about God, morality, and host of other contested things.
 We believe this truth is unique and applies to all people for all time.
 We believe that where other so-called truths contradict the one we hold to, those other “truths” are wrong and ours is right.
 We believe that the truth is so tied together with Jesus Christ that he could claim, “I am the truth.”

 A Humble Approach to Truth

-It’s common, you see, for people to develop what they consider their own personal truths regarding religion and ethics.
-They build their truths to fit, to make sense for themselves.
+It’s common in today’s culture, you see, for people to develop what they consider their own personal truths regarding religion and ethics.
+They build their truths to fit themselves, to make sense for themselves.
 These “truths” are personal truths.

 I’ll illustrate what I’m saying from the life of C.S.
 Lewis.
 A firm atheist, he was at Oxford when he decided to study the evidence regarding God.
 It led him in a direction he did not choose:

 “You must picture me alone in [my] room… night after night, feeling, whenever my mind lifted even for a second from my work, the steady, unrelenting approach of Him whom I so earnestly desired not to meet… That which I greatly feared had at last come upon me… I gave in and admitted that God was God and knelt and prayed: perhaps, that night the most dejected and reluctant convert in all England.”